Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Characters can move a number of tiles up to their Movement Speed within the combat area.

-> Movement through Rough Terrain, such as rocks, mud, debris, or water, consumes twice the amount of movement speed.
+> Movement through Rough Terrain, such as rocks, mud, debris, or water, consumes twice the amount of Movement Speed.
+Falling a sizable distance deals `1D6` damage per 10ft.

 ### Main Action